huggingface/community-events/keras-dreambooth-sprint/README.md

 DreamBooth was proposed in [DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation](https://arxiv.org/abs/2208.12242) by Ruiz et al.
 In this guide, we will walk you through what we will do in this event.

-We will be training dreambooth models using KerasCV and building demos on them.
+We will be training Dreambooth models using KerasCV and building demos on them.

 **Getting Started** 🚀